aws-samples/searchable-encryption-dynamodb-howto/content/index.en.md

 1. Adding the AWS Database Encryption SDK
 1. Start configuring searchable encryption for a single access pattern
-1. Add searchable encryption support to access to Employee data.
+1. Add searchable encryption support to access to Employee data
-1. Adding searchable encryption support for the remaining access patterns
+1. Add searchable encryption support for the remaining access patterns

 ## Getting Started